I'm Honey!

 Make Healthy Meal Choices

-When you eat healthy meals, you equip your body with vital proteins, vitamins, and nutrients that it needs to stay strong when a lot of people around you are getting sick.
+When you eat healthy meals as part of a balanced diet, you provide your body with essential energy and support your immune system, especially when many people around you are getting sick.
 Eating a lot of foods that lack beneficial nutritional content and instead contain primarily refined carbohydrates or highly processed ingredients will overburden and slow down your digestive system.
 This will diminish your immune system’s fighting power.
 Instead of filling up on empty calories and unhealthy additives, choose meals that are rich in fiber, lean protein, and vitamins.
+A nutrient rich diet that includes a variety of colorful fruits, vegetables, lean proteins, and healthy fats will provide the essential vitamins and minerals needed to enhance immune function.

 Fuel Your Body With Vitamin D